 - Preheat the oven to 350°F/177ºC.
 Prepare three 6-inch or two 8-inch cake pans by spraying the sides with cooking spray and fitting a parchment paper circle to the bottom of the pan.

-- Pour the batter evenly between the prepared cake pans and bake for 30-35 minutes.
-They're done when they spring back to the touch and a toothpick inserted into the middle comes out clean, or with just a few moist crumbs on it.
-Let the cakes cool in the pan for five minutes before turning them out onto a wire rack for an additional few hours of cooling.
+- Add 2 teaspoons of flour onto the chopped maraschino cherries and toss them to coat.
+Gently fold them into the batter using a rubber spatula.
+Then, divide the batter evenly between the prepared cake pans and bake for 30 to 35 minutes.
+They’re done when they spring back to the touch and a toothpick inserted into the centers comes out clean or with just a few moist crumbs on it.
+Let the cakes cool in their pans for 5 minutes, then remove them from the pans and allow them to cool completely on a wire rack

 Make the Cherry-Almond Buttercream